-Academic standing is determined after every term for SCE students and for graduate students.
-For all other programs academic standing is calculated after fall and spring terms only.
+Academic standing is determined after every term for students enrolled in 10-, 11-, and 12- week terms.
+For all other students academic standing is calculated after fall and spring semesters only.

 Undergraduate students on academic probation must obtain a ULV GPA of 2.0 or above for each term until their cumulative ULV GPA reaches 2.0.
 Undergraduate students will remain on academic probation until their cumulative ULV GPA rises to 2.0 or better and will not be eligible for enrollment in the culminating activity or for commencement until academic probation is removed.